 He began representing migrant farmworkers with the Legal Aid Justice Center in 1999, and in 2001 he established Legal Aid’s northern Virginia branch to work with the region’s day laborers.
 In 2009, the American Constitution Society for Law and Policy awarded Tim with the first David Carliner Public Interest Award, a national award given in recognition of fearless, uncompromising, and creative advocacy on behalf of marginalized people.
 Tim lives in downtown Charlottesville with his wife and two young daughters.
 As the Executive Director at Madison House, Tim is excited to lead an organization that bridges the gap between the University and greater Charlottesville communities.

 Amy joined Madison House in August of 2016 as a graduate assistant.
-She is pursuing her Masters of Education in Higher Education and Student Affairs at the University of Virginia’s Curry School.
+She pursued her Masters of Education in Higher Education and Student Affairs at the University of Virginia’s Curry School.
 Amy is a 2015 graduate of The University of Alabama where she received a Bachelors of Arts in Interdisciplinary Studies.
 She developed her major, called the Sociology of Organizations, by combining the disciplines of sociology, business and nonprofit management.

 Programs Advisor: Big Siblings, Bridging the Gap, PLAY, Youth Mentoring, Creating Assets, Savings, & Hope, & Hoos Assisting with Life Obstacles